RitchieHollis/RitchieHollis/README.md

 - 👋 Hi, I’m @RitchieHollis
-Currently learning C++ with intention to become a dev someday and some Python 4fun.
+Currently learning C++/Java with intention to become a dev someday and some Python 4fun.
 19 yo/ Belgium-Poland

 Always finding pleasure while exploring and learning new stuff, always excited in collaborating for interesting projects (not now, but in the future.
 It's always nice to develop